 HRM-016: Severance Benefits for University Staff Employees

-A University Staff position that is:
+A University Staff position that is either:

 University Staff Employees (University Staff):

-Those salaried, non-faculty employees hired on or after July 1, 2006, and those salaried non-faculty employees and administrative and professional faculty electing to participate in the University Human Resources System established by the Board of Visitors under the authority granted by the Restructuring Act and the Management Agreement.
-(The term “University Staff Employee” includes all three categories of University Staff Employees - Operational & Administrative, Managerial & Professional, and Executive & Senior Administrative.)
+Those salaried, non-faculty employees hired on or after July 1, 2006, and those salaried non-faculty employees and administrative and professional faculty electing to participate in the UVA Human Resources System established by the Board of Visitors under the authority granted by the Restructuring Act and the Management Agreement.
+(The term “University Staff Employee” includes all three categories of University staff employees - Operational & Administrative, Managerial & Professional, and Executive & Senior Administrative.)

 The agreement between the University and the Commonwealth required by Subsection D of § 23.1-1004 of the Restructuring Act.

 The Restructured Higher Education Financial and Administrative Operations Act, Chapter 10 of Title 23.1 of the Code of Virginia.

-When it becomes necessary for the University to reduce its workforce through layoffs, severance pay provides some financial assistance to staff members to help them deal with the initial difficulties that may result from the loss of employment.
+When it becomes necessary for the University to reduce its workforce through layoffs, severance pay provides some financial assistance to University staff employees to help them deal with the initial difficulties that may result from the loss of employment.
 It is not intended to be recognition of years of service with the University.